kacperwitkowski/kacperwitkowski/README.md

    <img src="https://user-images.githubusercontent.com/64027201/222559584-78f60f3b-6eb6-4e4d-8197-5f4f22289227.png" alt="batman seeking for the job"/>
 </div>

-I'm an polish full-stack developer.
+I’m an polish full-stack developer.
+All my coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

    <p align="left">
       <a href="https://github.com/kacperwitkowski?tab=followers">